Updated February 18, 2025

 Cons

-Download on the Apple Store.
+Download it from the Apple Store and Google Play.
 Or check out their website.

 Less